DEIS-Tools/UPPAAL-ProtoSugar/README.md

 The `model`-part contains classes for storing (and outputting) the tree structure and data of a UPPAAL model.
 The `Simple XML` Kotlin library is used to parse the UPPAAL model file (XML format) into objects of these classes.
 All of these classes implement the marker-interface `UppaalPojo`, which simply allows the code to generalize all UPPAAL model objects (see for example below).

 The `error`-part contains classes for storing (and outputting) UPPAAL error data, two of which are the `UppaalPath` and `LineColumnRange` classes.
 The `UppaalPath` class is just a list of `UppaalPojo` objects that represents a path to some object in the loaded UPPAAL model.
 Since UPPAAL bases "text-ranges" on start/end lines/columns (and not character position), the `LineColumnRange` class is implemented to store this data and also to map between line/column-ranges and character-ranges.
+Finally, these come together in the `UppaalError` class which stores all information from a UPPAAL error (i.e., path, range, message, and context), as well as some metadata to denote severity and order of creation.

 #### 3.1.3 Mapping-part
 The `part` part contains the `Orchestrator`, as well as the `mappers`, `parsing`, and `rewriting` sub-parts.